Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 ### Images:

-- All product images are the property of fitnessequipmentireland.ie, and were taken from their website.
+- All product images are the property of [MCSPORT](https://www.mcsport.ie/), and were taken from there website.

+- The clothing images were taken from [ASOS](https://www.asos.com/)

-- The background image on the homepage is from [pixabay](https://pixabay.com/)
+- The background image on the homepage is from [Unsplash](https://unsplash.com/)

 - The favicon image, is from [Icons8](https://icons8.com/)